 LCME 8.6 requires that "A medical school has in place a system with central oversight that monitors and ensures completion, by all medical students, of required clinical experiences in the medical education program and remedies any identified gaps."
-Documentation includes indicating if they observed, assisted, or performed a skill and if the experience.
-Some institutions may also require students to document whether the clinical encounter was in the OR, clinic, or at the bedside, etc. This documentation assures the requirements of the clerkship are met by each student and builds the student's portfolio.
+Documentation includes indicating if they observed, assisted, or performed a procedure or diagnosis.
+Some institutions may also require students to document whether the clinical encounter was in the OR, clinic, or at the bedside.
+This documentation assures the requirements of the clerkship are met by each student and builds the student's portfolio.